ThaaoBlues/Blue/README.md

 ### By the configuration page you can add:

--customs RSS feed
+- customs RSS feed

--customs messages to send to an ip
+- customs messages to send to an ip

--add a voice command that open directly the desired website
+- add a voice command that open directly the desired website

--add new skills to Blue
+- add new skills to Blue

+- add a wake-up alarm the day and time you want

 ## YOU CAN NOW ADD YOUR OWN PYTHON-WRITTEN SKILLS FOR BLUE DIRECTLY FROM THE WEBSERVER !